Skip to content

 • Teams don’t have to “reinvent the wheel”, by figuring out how to set up tools such as LLMs or vectors.
 They can use existing building blocks and experiment.

-• Cloud services enable development of digital twins, which can reduce the need real-world testing by 50%
+• Cloud services enable the development of digital twins, which can reduce the need for real-world testing by 50%

 • Future innovations can be integrated faster, helping organisations stay at the forefront of new developments.